Last Updated on

 While our sour was well on its way, but the balance was a bit off, leaving the drink a bit one note-ish.
-Wanting a bit more sweet, and while simple syrup works, we wanted something that would add sweetness and layers of flavor.
+Wanting a bit more sweet, and while Classic Simple Syrup works, we wanted something that would add sweetness and layers of flavor.
 We recently had been given a sample of La Quintinye Vermouth Royal Blanc to try out, we thought its flavors of grapefruit, herbs and hay and a woody note that punched up some of the barrels used to age the Irish whiskey.

 La Quintinye Vermouth Royal Blanc is a French vermouth, blending fine wines and Pineau des Charentes (a French aperitif fortified wine) from the Cognac region of France.

 The vermouth has a beautiful aromatic perfume that complimented the flavors in the Irish Sour and made the drink come alive.
 La Quintinye Vermouth Royal Blanc can be found nationally at Nothing Less Than The Best, From Napa And Beyond.
 Shop Bountyhunterwine.com!.
 If you want another Irish cocktail perfect for St. Patrick’s Day, try our Toasted Cream Irish Coffee!

 Like this recipe?
 Try these below, too!